 David Walliams’ career

-David found celebrity with comedy partner Matt Lucas through their comedy sketch show Little Britain, which began as a BBC Radio 4 series and became a multi-award winning TV show.
-Since then roles have included including writing and starring in the BBC One sitcom Big School, playing chemistry teacher Keith Church.
+David found celebrity with comedy partner Matt Lucas through their comedy sketch show Little Britain, which began as a BBC Radio 4 series and became a multi-award-winning TV show.
+Since then roles have included writing and starring in the BBC One sitcom Big School, playing chemistry teacher Keith Church.
 David is also a judge on ITV’s Britain's Got Talent.

 He has written 21 books for children, including Mr Stink, Billionaire Boy, Gangsta Granny, Ratburger and The World’s Worst Children books.
-He latest book, The World’s Worst Teachers was published in June 2019.
+His latest book, The World’s Worst Teachers, was published in June 2019.
 So far the books have been turned into two musicals, three plays and seven TV adaptations.

 He became as well known for his fundraising efforts as his comedy and writing.
 He swam the English Channel in July 2006 to raise money for Sport Relief.
 Then in September 2011 he swam the length of the River Thames (140 miles), raising more than £2m for Sport Relief and cementing his place in his fans’ hearts by rescuing a Labrador from drowning on the way.
 He has personally raised £8.5 million.